 - 1 cup grated cheddar cheese

-- In a mixing bowl, combine all the ingredients, except for the milk and mix well.
+- In a mixing bowl, combine all the dry ingredients and mix together.

-- Transfer to the prepared loaf pan and place in the oven.
+- Transfer to the prepared loaf pan then place the butter on top and place in the oven.

 - If the bread is browning too fast, loosely cover it with a piece of foil and continue baking.

-- When the bread is cooked, remove it from the oven and allow to cool.
+- When the bread is cooked, remove it from the oven and allow to cool before serving.